By their nature, theses are exercises in creating new knowledge.

-In the following chapters, you should present your methodology and data collected.
+Students who choose this approach will be expected to include chapters on methodology and data collected as well.
 Your data may include ethnographic material you collected, archival material, secondary sources you have analyzed, or other material you have gathered.
 This material should be presented in a way that reflects its relationship to your subject and larger study.
 Finally, you must analyze your data and draw meaning from it through applying an anthropological perspective.
 It is through this analysis that your research question(s) may be answered, and that your work may be transformed into a significant synthesis of research and theory.

 The number of chapters in a thesis is arbitrary, but most have three to six chapters and the entire thesis may run approximately sixty (60) pages.
 Length for its own sake does not make a thesis; the productive tension between theory and case material does.
 Think journal article, or a collection of essays, rather than book monograph.
 Further information is available on such webpages as “Writing at Bates” (http://www.bates.edu/writing.xml).

 Writing a Thesis in Archaeology

-If you are interested in writing an archaeology thesis based upon original archaeological research, be sure to contact Professor Bourque early so that you can develop a workable project design.
-You may have to arrange for substantial advice from a faculty member in another department, schedule travel to visit Museum collections, or conduct fieldwork or other activities which complicate matters slightly.
+If you are interested in writing an archaeology thesis based upon archaeological research, be sure to contact Professor Barnett early so that you can develop a project design and identify outside resources that may be required, depending on your interests.

 Writing an Honors Thesis

 Seniors undertaking anthropological research projects may apply to several internal Bates programs for funds to support travel expenses, software, phone interviews, transcription, and interlibrary loan costs.
 Some funding programs are administered by the Dean of the Faculty’s Office, others by the Student Affairs office.
 The Harward Center is another source of funding for anthropology students.
-See Doris Vincent in the Off-Campus Study Office, Kerry O’Brien in Jill Reich’s office and Marty Deschaines at the Harward Center for more information on these opportunities.
-Consult the Student Research and Service-Learning Support website at http://www.bates.edu/Research-grants.xml.
+See Shelly Palmer in the Center for Global Education, Kerry O’Brien in the dean of faculty’s office and Marty Deschaines at the Harward Center for more information on these opportunities.
+Consult the Student Research website at http://www.bates.edu/academics/student-research/.
 The department itself has a small budget for student research funding, including, but not limited to, the Hamill Family Fund for Fieldwork in Anthropology.

-The Classroom and Technology Event Support Center in Pettigrew Hall 118 maintains a loaner pool of equipment for the Bates community.
+The Classroom and Technology Event Support Center in Pettigrew Hall 115 maintains a loaner pool of equipment for the Bates community.
 Students may borrow digital still and video cameras, digital audio recorders, and transcribers.
-See http://abacus.bates.edu/ils/offices/media/loanerpoolstudent.html for additional information.